sulmanen/lambda-on-the-edge/README.md

 # lambda-on-the-edge
-What is Lambda@Edge and what can I do with it
+What is Lambda@Edge and what can I do with it.

 # Why?
 I wrote some Lambda@Edge code which got thrown away and now I can tell you this story.